mesosphere/universe/tutorial/GetStarted.md

 This will create a Docker image `universe-server:time-server` and `docker/server/target/marathon.json` on your local machine

-- deploy locally (add repo to cluster)

-- when done, mov eon

 If you would like to publish the built Docker image, run
 ```bash
 DOCKER_IMAGE = "docker-user-name/universe-server" DOCKER_TAG="time-server" docker/server/build.bash publish
 ```

+#### Run the local universe server

+Using the `marathon.json` that is created when building Universe Server we can run a Universe Server in our DC/OS cluster which can then be used to install packages.

+Run the following commands inside the `server/target` directory to configure DC/OS to use the custom Universe Server (DC/OS 1.8+):

+`dcos marathon app add marathon.json`

+#### Add the universe repo to DC/OS cluster:

+Now that you have local universe server up and running, add this to the cluster instance.
+You can do this from the GUI or CLI.
+From the `server/target` directory execute

+`dcos package repo add --index=0 dev-universe http://universe.marathon.mesos:8085/repo`

+For DC/OS 1.7, a different URL must be used:

+`dcos package repo add --index=0 dev-universe http://universe.marathon.mesos:8085/repo-1.7`

+#### Install the package

+- Go to the Settings on the left menu and under the Package Repositories section, you should see the original Universe server and your local installation.
+- Go to the cluster UI and navigate to the Universe on the left menu.
+Search for time-server and you should be able to see the package that we deployed.
+- Install the package and if everything works, you have successfully created a package, tested and deployed it!.
+Now move on to next step to publish your package to the DC/OS community.

-### Step 5 :
+### Step 5 : Publish the package

 Universe Server is a new component introduced alongside `packagingVersion` `3.0`.
 In order for Universe to be able to provide packages for many versions of DC/OS at the same time, it is necessary for a server to be responsible for serving the correct set of packages to a cluster based on the cluster's version.

 All Pull Requests opened for Universe and the `version-3.x` branch will have their Docker image built and published to the DockerHub image [`mesosphere/universe-server`](https://hub.docker.com/r/mesosphere/universe-server/).
 In the artifacts tab of the build results you can find `docker/server/marathon.json` which can be used to run the Universe Server for testing in your DC/OS cluster.
-For each Pull Request, click the details link of the "Universe Server
-Docker image" status report to view the build results.
+For each Pull Request, click the details link of the "Universe Server Docker image" status report to view the build results.

-- Share package with community.
-PR.

-- dcos package install should work anywhere.

 # TODO

+- Explain mustasche json
 - Get a docker-user-name
 - Get resources uploaded under downloads.mesosphere.io s3 bucket
 - what are v3-resource-schema and v2-resource-schema